1200s early - William the Lion awards the

 the Scottish Mainland.

-The Battle of Largs is indecisive, but leads
+The Battle of Largs was indecisive, but lead

 to the Norse withdrawing from the Western